• Skip to primary navigation

 To Make Shredded Beef

-• 2 lbs chuck roast, beef round, brisket, flank or skirt steak
+• 2 pounds chuck roast, beef round, brisket, flank or skirt steak

 • ½ teaspoon crushed red pepper flakes